Noeda/sst/README.md

 You might be interested in `CHEATSHEET.md` in this repository for an uncluttered "cheat sheet" version of this information.

+Forbidden operations generally result in an `EPERM` error given to the caller; refer to Landlock documentation for details.

 ### Filesystem-related sandboxing

 To use any options below, you must specify, somewhere, on the command line,